osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 As you can see from the above example, the SQLAlchemy oso integration allows regular SQLAlchemy queries to be executed with authorization applied.

-To accomplish this, oso has a custom query class that applies authorization filters based on the loaded policy before the query is executed.

 Before compiling a SQLAlchemy query, the entities in the query are authorized with oso.  oso returns authorization decisions for each entity that indicate